AppFolio-IM/react-gears-cypress/README.md

 2) Check `package.json` for the previously released version X.Y.Z.

 3) Run `git log vX.Y.Z..HEAD` to review new work from yourself and others.
-Decide on a new version number according to semver guidelines.
+Decide on a new version number according to semver guidelines; for the sake of this example, let's say you decide the new version will be `X.Y.W`.

-4) Edit `package.json` to your new version (let's say it is X.Y.W).
+  - if you want a prerelease version, the preferred format is `X.Y.Z-rc.0` (then `rc.1`, etc)

-Commit your change.
-Run `npm build` to produce distributables.
+4) Run `npm run build` to produce distributables and `npm version X.Y.W` to bump to the new version. you decided on above.

-5) Create a git tag for `vX.Y.W` and push the tag make things easier for future maintainers.
+5) `git push` and `git push --tags` to ensure that the npm version bump is preserved for posterity.

 6) `npm publish` to share your distributables with the world.

-TODO: ask Hillary about the npm shortcuts she learned which should simplify this workflow (but might not help with the Git tagging).
+  - if publishing a prerelease version you _must_ add `--tags=beta` to the `npm publish` command!
+  - otherwise, people will accidentally upgrade to your prerelease and you will be forced to support them